open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 ### git.repository.pull_request.time_open

-The amount of time a pull request has been open
+The amount of time a pull request has been open.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |